TheLarkInn/LazyParseWebpackPlugin/README.md

 ## UglifyJSPlugin

-If you are using UglifyJsPlugin, you must set the optimization `negate_iife` to true if you are going to minimize your code.
+If you are using UglifyJsPlugin, you must set compress option `negate_iife` to false if you are going to minimize your code.

 ## Further Reading